kdex/hell/README.md

    6   | LZ77 for bit-reversed matches
    7   | Meta mode, indicates large header
 ### Chunks
-The input bytes are compressed into chunks; one compression mode will results in one compressed chunk.
-This chunk consists of a header and a payload.
-At the end of all chunks, there will be a compression terminator symbol (`0xff`) denoting that no more chunk will follow.
-It should be noted that this terminator **is** allowed as part of the payload.
+The input bytes are compressed into chunks; one compression mode will result in one compressed chunk, which consists of a header and a payload.
+After the chunk stream, there will be a compression terminator symbol (`0xff`) denoting that no more chunks will follow.
+It should be noted that this terminator **is** allowed as part of a chunk's payload.
 ### Headers
 The header is used to store information about the chunk that is needed to decompress it.
 This entails the compression mode and the uncompressed length.